-- 1. All students enrolled in a Regents course must sit for the corresponding Regents examination in order to obtain course credit/units.
+- All students enrolled in a Regents course must sit for the corresponding Regents examination in order to obtain course credit/units.
 The Regents score will appear on the students' transcript.
 The Regents score will not be counted towards the final average.
-If a course culminates in a Regents examination, there will be no additional District final assessment.
-For exceptional learners, the score on the mid-term and final assessment will count only if it enhances the student's grade.
 For these circumstances, the student's final grade will be calculated by averaging the four quarter grades. - 2.
 All non-Regents secondary school courses will culminate in a District final assessment.
 This assessment will count as 20% of the student's final average if no common mid-term assessment is administered in the course.
 In the courses that include a District common mid-term assessment, both the final assessment and the mid-term assessment each count for 10% of the student's final grade. - 3.
-For the first three marking periods of a full-year course, the lowest grade on a student's report card will be a 50.
+For the first four marking periods of a full-year course, the lowest grade on a student's report card will be a 55.
 For a one semester course, the lowest grade on a student's report card will be a 50.
-In order to be eligible for a modified score of 50 on any of the first three marking period grades, a student must maintain a minimum attendance rate of 93% (exclusive of excused absences) for that course during each of the individual marking periods.
+In order to be eligible for a modified score of 55 on any of the first four marking period grades, a student must maintain a minimum attendance rate of 93% (exclusive of excused absences) for that course during each of the individual marking periods.

-In order to monitor student progress towards end of course grades, each teacher must submit a 5-week report to parents/students, including assigning a Pass or Fail grade.
+In order to monitor student progress towards end of course grades, each teacher must submit a 5- week report to parents/students, including assigning a Pass or Fail grade.
 The progress report will be available to parents and students on the parent portal.